Children's Museum Tucson

 420 S Main Avenue

 Spanish for "The Little Castaway," El Tiradito is the name of this shrine to a murdered man, which became a traditional place in Barrio Viejo for Mexican-Americans to say a prayer and make a wish.
 The original site of the shrine in the late 1870s was one block east of its current location.
 The current site was deeded to the city in 1927—the same year that the Tucson City Council chose an official version of the many legends associated with the shrine.
 The current shrine was constructed in 1940.
 Also known as the Wishing Shrine, it is listed in the National Register of Historic Places and is a City Historic Landmark.
-Click the links below to learn more.
+Select from the links below to learn more.

 La Pilita is a small history museum and gallery located in Barrio Viejo next to El Tiradito (the Wishing Shrine) at 420 S. Main Ave.
 This adobe building was constructed in the late 1930s, and underwent several additions and reuses.
 In the 1980s an iconic mural was painted on the south wall by the now-renowned Chicano artist Martin Moreno with the assistance of neighborhood youth.
 The non-profit La Pilita Association leases the building and operates the current museum.
 Special exhibits are shown throughout the year and reflect the culture and history of the area.
 The Tiendita (little store) is full of unique Tucson items.